Document Activity Tracking and Audit Logs

 Privacy Considerations

-- Confidential Storage: IP addresses stored securely in BreezeDoc database
+• Confidential Storage: Full IP addresses stored securely in BreezeDoc database

-- GDPR Compliance: IP tracking justified by legitimate interest (contract execution)
+• GDPR Compliance: IP tracking justified by legitimate interest (contract execution and fraud prevention)

 Troubleshooting